imrefazekas/connect-rest/README.md

 	rest.get('/books/:title/:chapter', functionN0 );

-You can define parametrised paths for services to accept REST variables from the caller.
+You can define parametrized paths for services to accept REST variables from the caller.
 In this case, whatever string is after the 'books', will be interpret as variable(s) and passed to the service function via the request object.

 So sending a get request to the uri '/api/books/AliceInWonderland/1', will result the following request object:

 	{"headers": ...,"parameters":{"title":"AliceInWonderland", "chapter": "1"}}

-## Optinal parameter
+## Optional parameter

 	rest.post('/store/?id', functionN );